waeverything/WAEPack/README.md

 If you want to try the development version of the pack you can clone/download the repository and put the pack folders into your Minecraft instance's resourcepack directory.

 ## Textures
-Textures can be made using any software though free software such as GIMP is prefered.
+Textures can be made using any software though free software such as GIMP is preferred.
 The project files should be put into their respective folders inside the `src` folder.

 ## Models
 3D models are made using [Blockbench](https://www.blockbench.net/).
 The project files should be saved into `src/models` folder in case they need to be adjusted in the future.